eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

 ### Trigger
 In this example we describe how you would implement a _Triggerable_ class which can be attached to a _WaitSet_.
-Our class in this example will we be called `MyTriggerClass` and it signals the _WaitSet_ two events.
+Our class in this example will be called `MyTriggerClass` and it signals the _WaitSet_ two events.
 The `PERFORMED_ACTION` event which is triggered whenever the method `performAction` is called and the